AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/forms/form-actions/define-values-in-a-radio-or-selected-field-in-a-form.md

    >[!NOTE]
    >
-   >The first and default value is always&nbsp;"Select..."&nbsp;Feel free to edit that.
+   >The first and default value is always "Select..."
+Feel free to edit that.
 If you change the default radio button to another row, "Select..." will not show up as a choice in the form.

 1. Click to add your value.